Performance Areas in Music

 Professional Piano Studies In A Liberal Arts Context

-Our students receive extensive piano instruction through weekly lessons in solo piano (classical or jazz), and collaborative piano (with courses offered in chamber music, art song and duo piano).
+Our students receive extensive piano instruction through weekly lessons in solo piano (classical or commercial styles), and collaborative piano (with courses offered in chamber music, art song and duo piano).
 Students also take classes in improvisation – in both classical and contemporary styles.
 You may also elect to take courses in piano literature and pedagogy.
 Additionally, we offer lessons in organ and harpsichord, and opportunities to learn about orchestral piano playing and musical theatre performance styles.

 Masterclass and Performance Opportunities